suborbital/docs/website/docs/how-to/se2-js.md

 #### `suborbital.builder.getTemplate`

-**Description:** Gets the template (which controls what your users see when they create a new extension) for a new extension of the given language.
+**Description:** Gets the template (which controls what your users see when they create a new plugin) for a new extension of the given language.
 **Args:** An object containing `pluginName`, `language`.
 **Result:**